jeffreychery009/aws-self-healing-app/README.md

 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```

-View the architecture diagram by clicking this link
+---
+Below you will find the architecture for the Self-Healing-App

 ![Self-Healing App Architecture](docs/self-healing-app-diagram.drawio.png)